Michigan City High School

 Michigan City High School is located in Michigan City, Indiana.
+It is a part of the Michigan City Area Schools school district.

+In addition to Michigan City, the district (of which, this is the sole comprehensive high school), covers Long Beach, Michiana Shores, Pottawattamie Park, and Trail Creek in LaPorte County, as well as Beverly Shores and the Town of Pines in Porter County.

 History

 Michigan City High School was formed by the merger of Rogers High School and Elston High School in 1995.
 Michigan City High School is located on the former campus of Rogers High School.

 Demographics

-The demographic breakdown of the 1,801 students enrolled as of the 2012-2013 school year is as follows:
+The demographic breakdown of the 1,801 students enrolled as of the 2012–2013 school year is as follows: